 This means identify the areas of operations which stand to benefit most from improved communications.
 A good starting point for this is to review any paper-based or manual processes that are still in place.

-Digital solutions range from complete workforce management systems to the use of cloud-based services such as Google Docs.
-The benefits provided are improved communications and real-time handling of data.
+Digital solutions range from complete mobile workforce management systems to the use of cloud-based services such as Google Docs.
+The benefits provided are improved communications and real-time handling of data

 How do you keep track of how things are going when work activities are taking place remotely?
 It’s a basic challenge that’s posed by field service management.